SpecterOps/BloodHound/rfc/bh-rfc-2.md

 ### 3.5 Footer

-The footer of a conventional commit message is OPTIONAL.
+The footer MUST be included as part of a conventional commit message

+The footer MUST relate a ticket or issue number that the work is associated with.
+Some examples are included below and a reference to more details can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue).

+Examples:

+`Closes #1111`

+`Fixes BED-5555`

+`resolves: #777`

+`CLOSES: #1, resolves #2, Fix: BED-4444`

 The footer should be separated from the body (or the type and description if no body is included) with an empty line.

-The footer SHOULD be used if there are breaking changes included in the change set.
+The footer SHOULD be used to denote if there are breaking changes included in the change set.
 Including breaking changes denotes that the `MAJOR` version of the application should be bumped on the next release.
 The `BREAKING CHANGE` keyword should be used.

 Example: